Vice Versa (1988 film): Reception

 Janet Maslin of The New York Times wrote that "Luck doesn't get any worse than it has for Vice Versa, the twin of an identically plotted film released only a few months previously.
 Originality isn't a factor for either this or Like Father, Like Son, since they both owe a good deal to the earlier Freaky Friday, but timeliness undoubtedly is.
 All things being equal, neither of these films is appreciably better than the other; the difference isn't one of quality but of style.
 Like Father, Like Son had Dudley Moore, who brought a certain sly sophistication to the role of a grown man with the mind of a small boy, while Vice Versa, which opens today at Loews Astor Plaza and other theaters, has Judge Reinhold, who concentrates more on the innocent silliness of the situation.
 Both of them have found gentle humor in the plight of a grown man sent off to junior high school while his carefree, irresponsible, career-wrecking son fills in for him on the job."

 Internationally, Derek Malcolm wrote in The Guardian that "the film opens well, since father has divorced his wife and has little time for his son, making the sudden transformation the more piquant.
 And Reinhold plays himself as a boy with considerable mimic skill.
 But the film, though scripted by Dick Clement and Ian La Frenais, never strays very far from orthodox Hollywood comedy, though put together with enough skill to be fairly watchable throughout."
 David Robinson of the London newspaper The Times wrote:

 The script, by Ian La Frenais and Dick Clement, develops some amusing variations on the story, like the infant father's chagrin at watching his mistress lavish her affections on the sexually unresponding grown-up child; and at being handed over to the smothering custody of the woman with whom, as husband, he was unable to live.
 A sub-plot involving a pair of comic villains, trying to steal the talisman that started the trouble, however, wanders rather aimlessly.

 The real pleasure of the picture lies in the central performances of the role-switchers.
 Fred Savage is a likeable little boy, not handicapped by his physical cuteness, and turning in a good comic performance as the fussy, peremptory and Martini-guzzling cut-down father.
 Judge Reinhold is as amusing as a daffy impulsive 11-year-old in a matured body, alternately delighting in the unaccustomed privileges (as well as the body hair) of adulthood, and tearfully terrified by the duties.

 The film has a score of 50% on Rotten Tomatoes from 16 critics.
 It was a box office bomb, grossing just $13,664,060 in the United States during its theatrical run.

-In popular culture

-The film has been mentioned in episodes of Clerks: The Animated Series, Community, Glee and Difficult People.

-The Rooster Teeth card-based party game Million Dollars, But... references the film in a card included in its 1980s theme pack.